VickiFu/reading/articles/HowToGetRich.md

 - How to get luck in the game.
 I guess there are three rules:
   1) always help other people as much as possible.
 And makes friends.
-  2) have the independent thinking and good judgement for things around you.
+  2) have the independent thinking, be curious, and good judgement for things around you.
   3) work as hard as possible, and try as many things as possible.